MicrosoftDocs/winrt-api/windows.management.deployment/packagestubpreference.md

 ## -description

-Represents whether an app package currently prefers to run as a full app or a stub app.
+Represents whether an app [Package](https://docs.microsoft.com/uwp/api/windows.applicationmodel.package) currently prefers to run as a full app or a stub app.

 ## -enum-fields